 If you like fabulous surprises, however, leave well alone.
 Native wildflower plants are pretty clever at planting themselves in unexpected nooks and crannies…and you can always share unwanted babies with neighbours!

 On that very subject, only ever give or receive plants when you are 100% certain of their identity.
-The invasion of some harmful, non native plants such as Japanese Knotweed and Rhododendren could well have started from the best of intentions!
+The invasion of invasive, harmful, non native plants such as Japanese Knotweed and Rhododendren could well have started from the best of intentions!

-Get it right, though, and imagine these splendid Great Mullein (Verbascum thapsus) (left), for example, growing in each garden in your road… what a fantastic corridor or chain this would form for the bees, butterfies and other insects.
+Get it right, though, and imagine these splendid Great Mullein (Verbascum thapsus) (below), for example, growing in each garden in your road… what a fantastic corridor or chain this would form for the bees, butterfies and other insects.